CISO 2.0 Program

 What’s included

-- 5 days of training from 9am-5pm CET, spread over a period of 4 months
+• 5 group sessions from 9am-5pm CET OR 10 sessions from 7pm-10pm CET (NEW), spread over a period of 4 months.

-- 2-hour introduction & workshop ‘create your problem statement’
+• 2-hour introduction session & workshop ‘create your problem statement’.

-- 1:1 support on your research paper and business case during and after the program
+• 1:1 Mentor Support during and after the program

 Who is this course for?

-Typical participants include but are not limited to CISO’s, Information Security Officers, (Cyber-) Security Managers, Security Consultants, Security Operations Managers, Information Technology Risk Managers, Information Technology Governance Managers and Risk Advisories that integrate this course in their high potential talent programs.
+Typical participants include but are not limited to CISO’s, Information Security Officers, (Cyber-) Security Managers, Security Consultants, Security Architects, Security Operations Managers, Information Technology Risk Managers, Information Technology Governance Managers and Risk Advisories that integrate this course in their high potential talent programs.
 The program also attracts CIO’s, IT Managers and Cyber Risk Owners from business, adding additional value to group dynamics.
-At the end of the day, security needs to know more about business….and business more about Security!
+At the end of the day, security needs to know more about business….and business more about Security! (do check minimum requirements below)

 Syllabus